 The improvement of the parish's streets is encouraged through works that prioritise more vulnerable road users.
-Development should consider the needs of the most vulnerable road users first, using the following road user hierarchy:
+Development will be required to consider the needs of the most vulnerable road users first, using the following road user hierarchy:

 - Pedestrians

 - Cyclists and scooters

-- Horse-riders

 - Public transport

 - Goods traffic

 - Motorbikes

 - Long-distance freight and private car traffic

-A strategy for the whole parish has been prepared that combines multiple transport modes, see Map 4.
+A strategy for the whole parish has been prepared that combines multiple transport modes, see Map 6.
 The Parish Council will also work to achieve these aims.

 This strategy includes 'green lanes' where cyclists and pedestrians have priority and may incorporate traffic calming measures.

-The improvement of the key junctions and roads listed within Appendix F will be prioritised, subject to discussions with the local highway authority and Highways England.
+The improvement of the key junctions and roads listed within Appendix E will be prioritised in association with the strategic growth of the parish.

-- 2.6.3.
-This aspiration identifies key junctions and highways that the TNP has identified as being in need of improvement associated with the strategic growth in the parish, subject to discussions with the local highway authority and Highways England.
-This includes specific reference to 'green lanes' where cyclists and pedestrians have priority, and may include traffic calming measures.
+This policy identifies key junctions and highways to be prioritised for improvement associated with the strategic growth in the parish, including specific reference to 'green lanes' where cyclists and pedestrians have priority, traffic calming and public realm improvements along Tollerton Lane.
 In all cases non-road users will be a priority.
 This policy works in conjunction with policies on walking, cycling and public transport that seek to secure their safety and ensure they are kept as the priority.
-Overall, these policies seek to improve sustainable and active modes of travel for residents across the parish. - 2.6.4.
-It is recognised that the responsibility for these highways and transport infrastructure belongs to Nottinghamshire County Council and Highways England, but the role of the Parish Council and local groups is crucial in bringing forward positive changes to the areas that need it most.
+Overall, these policies seek to improve sustainable and active modes of travel for residents across the parish.

+Whilst it is recognised that the responsibility for these highways and transport infrastructure belongs to Nottingham County Council and Highways England the role of the Parish Council and local groups is crucial in bringing forward positive changes to the areas that need it most.